 CS1951I is taught by Lachlan Kermode and the HTAs.
 Class is held on Tuesday and Thursday mornings from 9:00 to 10:20 am.
 Lachlan's office hours are on Thursday afternoons, or by appointment.

-In order to take CS 1951I, you should have taken CS 32, CS 33 or CS 132.
-You also need to complete and submit the course application by January 15th.
+To take this course, you should have taken CS 32, CS 33 or CS 132.
+The course is limited to a certain number of students, and so it is also required to submit an application by January 20th.

 "Students will work in a studio environment to iteratively design, build, and test technical projects in partnership with different social change organizations.
 Students will be placed in small teams to collaboratively work on projects that will range from, for example, developing a chatbot to aid community engagement to conducting geospatial data analytics.
 Through the course, we will also reflect on our positionality and ethics in engaging in social impact work and what it practically means to leverage technology to create social change on an everyday basis."

 Students are responsible for setting milestones with their partnering organizations.
 See the syllabus for more information.

 All reading responses are due Wednesday night at 11:59 pm.
 Links to the forms where you should submit your response are listed weekly in the table below.

 1/25 - 1/28